weblate/Piped-Material/README.md

 | https://piped-staging.ftp.sh  | Staging     |               | Kavin            |
 | https://ui.piped.১.net        | Staging     | IPv6-only     | mmjee            |

-Production instances are updated infrequently, and do not includes features that are introduced recently without extensive testing.
+Production instances are updated infrequently, and do not include features that are introduced recently without extensive testing.
 ## Backlog

 - [ ] Playing videos continuously in a playlist